-a) Pastoral Ministry / Shepherding Work in God's Plan & Purposes c) 'Pastoral Care': A Working Definition
+a) Pastoral Ministry / Shepherding Work in God's Plan & Purposes b) 'Pastoral Care' in Pastoral Ministry c) 'Pastoral Care': A Working Definition

 'Pastoral Care' is part of Shepherding which is the sacrificial, authoritative and compassionate leading of God's people under God, by His Word, into Eternity with God.
 It involves providing social, relational, physical, emotional needs to create a context where sufferers are cared for wholistically with the goal to shepherd them into eternity.